VorpalBlade/vorpal-zsh-completions/README.md

 # Vorpal ZSH completions

-Some ZSH completions I wrote and where the upstream project appears dead.
+Some ZSH completions I wrote and where the upstream project appears dead or slow to release.
 All of these have been submitted to the respective upstream project but nothing has happened.

 When/if completions are merged upstream and a new release is made, the files will be removed from this repository.